Article Revised August 22nd, 2022

 Direct-to-substrate printers are not only able to print on flat surfaces but also on objects of various dimensions, including those that are conical, cylindrical, or spherical.
 For instance, you can even customize aluminum water bottles and golf balls via DTSP.

-Direct-to-substrate printing utilizes the same basic principles as inkjet printing, but with the addition of a few very specific technologies.
-The first is the size of the flatbed onto which an object is placed for printing.
-It’s big; much bigger than any typical inkjet printer.
-In fact, EVS Metal’s new DCS 7200z has a printable area of up to 23.8”3 x 48.0”.
+Direct-to-substrate printing utilizes the same basic principles as inkjet printing but with the addition of a few very specific technologies.
+The first is the size of the flatbed onto which an object is placed for printing — It’s much bigger than any typical inkjet printer.
+For example, EVS Metal’s new DCS 7200z has a printable area of up to 23.8”3 x 48.0”.

 Direct-to-substrate printers are also unique in that they apply a special type of ink that contains acrylic monomers, which allow the ink to bond directly to the substrate via UV curing.
-That curing triggers a polymerization process, one that directly and strongly adheres the printed image/ink to the substrate.
+That curing triggers a polymerization process that directly adheres the printed image/ink to the substrate.

-As mentioned previously, DTS printers make it possible to print clear images on a variety of substrates of many different sizes.
+As mentioned previously, DTS printers make it possible to print clear images on various substrates of many different sizes.
 However, there are other benefits as well, including:

 - Repeatability/consistency of printing

 - Speed of printing; up to 320 ft2/hr

 - Does not require the substrate surface to be primed prior to printing

 - Ultra-high-resolution printed images of up to 5760 dpi

 - A full range of ink colors and combinations are available and can be printed via the use of PMS numbers